Crockpot Chicken Breast

 Do You Need to Add Liquid?

-Add to Soups – I like to shred the meat and then add it to Spinach Tortellini Soup, Quick Chicken Noodle Soup, and White Chili.
+Add to Soups: I like to shred the meat and then add it to Spinach Tortellini Soup, Quick Chicken Noodle Soup, and White Chili.

-Turn salads into a full meal by adding this to Caesar Salad (or Kale Caesar Salad), Mediterranean Quinoa Salad, or Wild Rice Salad.
+Top Salads: by adding this to Caesar Salad (or Kale Caesar Salad), Mediterranean Quinoa Salad, or Wild Rice Salad.

 Recipe FAQ